scjoaoantonio/scjoaoantonio/README.md

 <!--
 **scjoaoantonio/scjoaoantonio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔰 I'm currently studying
+- 🔰 Computer science student
 - 🔰 I’m currently learning web design
 - 🔰 How to reach me:
   [LinkedIn](https://www.linkedin.com/in/scjoaoantonio/)